autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 Create `launch/sensing.launch.xml` that launches all the sensors on the vehicle [file name matters].
 Refer to for example.

 At this point, you are now able to run planning_simulator.
-If you want to try, you may install Autoware (follow [here](https://autowarefoundation.github.io/autoware-documentation/pr-86/installation/autoware/)) and run the following command:
+If you want to try, you may install Autoware (follow [here](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/)) and run the following command:

 ```bash
 ros2 launch autoware_launch planning_simulator.launch.xml vehicle_model:=YOUR_VEHICLE sensor_kit:=YOUR_SENSOR_KIT map_path:=/PATH/TO/YOUR/MAP
 ```

-TODO: Put pic here

 ## 5. Create a vehicle_interface package

 You need to create an interface package for your robot.
 The package is expected to provide the following two functions.

 1. Receive command messages from vehicle_cmd_gate and drive the robot accordingly

 2. Send vehicle status information of the vehicle to autoware

+You can find the detailed information about the requirements of vehicle_interface [here](https://autowarefoundation.github.io/autoware-documentation/main/design/autoware-interfaces/components/vehicle-interface/).
-You may refer to [pacmod_interface](https://github.com/tier4/pacmod_interface) as an example.
+You can also refer to [pacmod_interface](https://github.com/tier4/pacmod_interface) as an example.

 ## 6. Launch Autoware

+This section briefly explains how to run your vehicle with Autoware.

 ### Install Autoware